webmozarts/console-parallelization/README.md

 A common symptom of this issue is to run into a closed entity manager issue.

-## Differences with other libraries
+## Differences with Amphp/ReactPHP

 If you came across this library and wonder what the differences are with [Amphp] or [ReactPHP] or other potential parallelization libraries, this section is to highlight a few differences.

 The primary difference is the parallelization mechanism itself.
 Amphp or ReactPHP work by spawning a pool of workers and distributing the work to those.
 This library however, spawns a pool of processes.
 To be more specific, the differences